microsoft/vscode-docs/docs/remote/ssh.md

 **Remote SSH Host**:

 - **Full support:** x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+.
-Other x86_64 `glibc` based Linux distributions should work if they have the [needed prerequisites](/docs/remote/linux.md).

-- **Experimental support:** ARM32 Raspbian 8+.
-Other ARM32 `glibc` based Linux distributions should work if they have the [needed prerequisites](/docs/remote/linux.md), but the Raspberry Pi 3 is the reference device.
+- **Experimental support:** ARM32 Raspbian 8+ in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) only.

+Other `glibc` based Linux distributions for x86_64 and ARM32 (in VS Code Insiders) should work if they have the needed prerequisites.
+See the [Remote Development and Linux](/docs/remote/linux.md) article for information prerequisites and tips for getting community supported distributions up and running.

-Set `"remote.SSH.enableExperimentalServerPlatforms":true` to enable ARM32 support.
-Note that some extensions installed in on ARM32 devices may not work due to x86 focused native code in the extension.
-See the [Remote Development and Linux](/docs/remote/linux.md) article for details.
+While experimental ARM32 support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed on ARM32 devices may not work due the use of x86 native code in the extension.

 ### Installation